daquinons/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 c) The runtime is `O(n)`.
 It's a recursive function that is going to be executed `n` times until `bunnies == 0`, and every time the function is returned with `bunnies - 1`, so it will take `n` times to arrive to the base case of the recursion.

 ## Exercise II

+Pseudocode:
+f = n

+Runtime:
+O(1)

+Explanation:
+Understanding that a building will have `n` number of floors, floor 0 will be street level and floor n will be the highest floor of the building.
+If `f` is the highest floor of the building, only the eggs that fall down from `f` will break.
+The bigger the building is, the more eggs will be protected under `f`.